seai19650/tsri-queueing-system-core/docker-compose/README.md

 Some of them are critical, credential, and consider secret.
 So **don't push them to any git repositories**.
 In this repo we provide an example on what and how you should edit these .env files.
-> These files' name are formatted as
+> These filenames are formatted as
 >.env.{env-name}.{system-to-focus (optional.
 Empty means it's main .env file)}
 >though this is not required but it's how to keep everything organize.
 ### Queueing